 Mr. Qirngnuq (interpretation): Thank you, Mr. Speaker.
-Good morning to the people of Nunavut.
+I say "good day" to my fellow Nunavummiut.

-Mr. Speaker, I would like to direct my question to the Minister of Health.
+Mr. Speaker, I would like to direct my question today to the Minister of Health.

 Mr. Speaker, we have known since the spring sitting that Nunavut would experience a shortage of health care providers such as nurses that required some health centres to be closed for periods of time.
 In July this came to pass when the minister announced the closure of seven community health centres, one of them closing for over a month.